Table of Contents

 Many companies offer penetration testing services - however, not all are equal.
 Some companies use automated scanners to look for vulnerabilities or breaches, and some are performed or analyzed by unqualified or outsourced personnel.

 How do you find a company that offers more manual testing, a robust methodology and qualified internal staff?

 The first step is to understand the methodology used.
-OWASP Top 10 and SANS CWE 25 are the standards used across each company, but the testing of them is where the differences are noticed.
+OWASP Top 10 and SANS CWE 25 are the standards used across each company, but their testing is where the differences are noticed.
 Many companies utilize automated tools that output a report based on the two standards and provide that report to their clients.
-While that may sound efficient and potentially cheaper for you, the automated testing alone does not provide end-to-end security coverage and most of the time is as costly as services offering a stronger methodology.
+While that may sound efficient and potentially cheaper for you, the automated testing alone does not provide end-to-end security coverage and can cost the same as someone who manually tests and has a stronger methodology.

 Can User A view or change User B’s personal information or account settings?